OniWarrior/akihabara-retro-game-shop-be/api/auth/README.md

 - directory that contains auth-middleware.js and auth-router.js
 - auth-middleware.js: file that contains all middleware used for
 - authentication and authorization in all endpoints of project
-- auth-router.js    : file that contains the /login and /signup endpoints
+- auth-router.js    : file that contains all auth end endpoints

 ## Endpoints